 MATERIALS AND METHODS

 The analysis conducted in the year 2025 relies on papers from the Journal of Research ANGRAU that were published between 1989 and 2024 and are archived on the Publish or Perish platform (Harzing, 2007).
 The PoP, developed by (Bott & Stinson, 2019), is a Microsoft Windows utility that enables the retrieval and examination of academic citations from various platforms such as OSX (Apple.Inc, 2024,Linux, 2024) when used in conjunction with a compatible emulator.
 The main sources for metric analysis are obtained from Google Scholar (2024).
 The majority of the 428 publications examined consisted of research papers, brief communications, reviews and case studies.
 The obtained information was collated, processed, analysed and visually depicted using tables and graphs for further examination and discussion.
 Table 1 displays a range of metrics for the Journal of Research ANGRAU, including the number of published papers, received citations, number of authors and other relevant statistics.

+VOSviewer should be mentioned and cited in method and materials..

 Table 1.
 Metrics of the Journal of Research ANGRAU